 UW-Madison Ombuds remain available to serve the university community.
 At this time we are primarily working remotely by phone or video conferencing.
 In-person meetings are possible by special arrangement.
 Contact us at: 608-265-9992 and leave a message, or via email at uwombuds@mailplus.wisc.edu.

-Provost John Karl Scholz and the UW Ombuds Office announce the search for two (2) Ombuds to begin service in June and December 2023.
-Based on current priorities of the Ombuds team, we are seeking UW-Madison retired academic staff and retired university staff with extensive experience in working with employees in all areas of the University.
-To ensure consideration, applications should be submitted by March 3, 2023.
+Provost Charles Isbell and the UW Ombuds Office announce the search for an ombuds.
+The new ombuds will begin December 1, 2024.
+Based on the current priorities of the ombuds team, we are seeking UW-Madison retired university staff and academic staff with extensive administrative and human resource experience.
+To ensure consideration, applications should be submitted by October 28, 2024.

-The six University of Wisconsin-Madison Ombuds are retired UW employees representing faculty, academic staff, and university staff who have developed their expertise from having served decades on this campus and in different disciplines and different roles.
-Ombuds provide an informal, safe, confidential opportunity for employees to be heard, explore concerns, and consider resources, options, and strategies for next steps to address workplace problems.
-Ombuds are impartial and work independently from University administrative offices, advocating for fairness and equity in the workplace, rather than representing any side in a dispute.
-Essential skills routinely used by an Ombuds include engaged listening, reframing issues, and developing options including referring visitors to other offices on campus, and helping people help themselves.
+The seven University of Wisconsin-Madison ombuds are retired UW employees representing faculty, academic staff, and university staff who have developed their expertise from decades of service on this campus in different disciplines and different roles.
+Ombuds provide an informal, safe, confidential opportunity for employees to be heard; explore concerns; and consider resources, options, and strategies for next steps to address workplace problems.
+Ombuds are impartial and work independently from university administrative offices, advocating for fairness and equity in the workplace rather than representing any side in a dispute.
+Essential skills routinely used by an ombuds include engaged listening, issue reframing, and development of options including referring visitors to other offices on campus and helping people help themselves.

 To Apply

-- A letter of no more than two pages in which you state your qualifications for and interest in the position.
-Provide information about your experiences with the “essential skills” used by ombuds as described above.
+- A letter of no more than two pages stating your qualifications for and interest in the position.
+Provide information about your experiences with the essential skills used by ombuds as described above.

-- A brief curriculum vitae (no more than four pages).
+- A brief resume (no more than three pages).

 - The names and contact information of three references who can speak to your skills and abilities.
 References will not be contacted until candidates have been notified.